ivadomed/model-gm-contrast-region-agnostic/README.md

 # 3. Preprocessing
 For all contrasts
 - Reorientation to RPI
+- Crop the images around the GM mask, keeping all the information in the axial plane.

 # 4. Train GM model
 ## 4.1 Setting up the environment and installation